OXY2DEV/intro.nvim/DOC.md

     anchorStyle = {
         corner = nil,           -- Optional, character to use as the anchor's corner

-        textGroup = nil,        -- Optional, highlight group for the anchor text cornerGroup = nil       -- Optioanl, highlight group for the corner },
+        textStyle = nil,        -- Optional, highlight group for the anchor text cornerStyle = nil       -- Optioanl, highlight group for the corner },

     keymapPrefix = "<leader>"   -- Optional, the prefix key for opening files on the list